 porphyria (a genetic enzyme disorder that causes symptoms affecting the skin or nervous system);

 If you are treating arthritis, do not stop using any of your other arthritis medicines until your doctor tells you to.
-Your symptoms may not improve right away when you start taking sulfasalazine, and you may still need your other medicines for awhile.
+Sulfazine may not improve your symptoms right away, and you may still need your other medicines for awhile.

 Store at room temperature away from moisture and heat.